Tim Geraghty

 Career Profile

-Other significant previous experience includes roles as Acting Deputy Director Medical Services, PAH; Acting Director of Research, MSH; President, Australasian Faculty of Rehabilitation Medicine (AFRM), Royal Australasian College of Physicians; Chair of the AFRM Policy and Advocacy and Education Committees’ and President, Australia and New Zealand Spinal Cord Injury Society (ANZSCoS).
-He was also the inaugural Co-Chair of the Queensland Statewide Rehabilitation Clinical Network and has a keen interest in strategic planning and service development in rehabilitation medicine and rehabilitation services with the ultimate aim of improving provision of services for people with a disability.
+He has significant expertise and experience in collaboration and partnership building, strategic and operational planning and service development and implementation in rehabilitation medicine and rehabilitation services, at a hospital, health service and statewide level, with the ultimate aim of improving provision of services for people with disability.
+His leadership roles include: Acting Deputy Director Medical Services, PAH; Acting Director of Research, MSH; President, Australasian Faculty of Rehabilitation Medicine (AFRM), Royal Australasian College of Physicians; Chair of the AFRM Policy and Advocacy and Education Committees’ and President, Australia and New Zealand Spinal Cord Injury Society (ANZSCoS).
+He was instrumental in establishing the Queensland Statewide Rehabilitation Clinical Network and was one of the inaugural Co-Chairs and was also Clinical Lead, Brain and Spinal Cord Injury Project (Statewide ABI Rehabilitation Plan 2016-2026 implementation).

 Research Expertise

-In 1997, Tim undertook the role of Research Fellow in the Royal North Shore Hospital (RNSH), Spinal Injuries Unit (SIU), Sydney while completing his Fellowship with the AFRM.
-In 1998, he worked again as part-time Clinical/Research Fellow in the RNSH SIU.
-Since returning to Brisbane in 1999 he has consistently participated in research activities, published and sought to expand his research skills and opportunities as well as promoting research within the Division of Rehabilitation and more broadly in rehabilitation.
-While Director of the Spinal Injuries Unit (SIU), he pioneered participation in several national and multi-national clinical pharma trials - a first for the unit at that time and was Chief Investigator (CI), with Professor Alan Mackay-Sim, in the collaboration between spinal cord injury (SCI) clinicians at PAH and basic scientists at Griffith University which led to one of the first human trials of olfactory ensheathing cells.
+Following completion of his rehabilitation medicine training in 1997, he undertook two years training as Clinical / Research Fellow in the Royal North Shore Hospital Spinal Injuries Unit (SIU), Sydney before returning to Brisbane.
+He has consistently participated in research activities, published and sought to expand his research skills and opportunities as well as promoted research within the Division of Rehabilitation and more broadly.
+While Director of the Spinal Injuries Unit (SIU), he pioneered participation in several national and multi-national clinical pharma trials - a first for the unit at that time.
+He was Co-CI, with Professor Alan Mackay-Sim, in establishing the Queensland Spinal Cord Injury Project which demonstrated, in a world’s first human trial, that autologous transplantation of olfactory ensheathing glial cells to repair the injured spinal cord, was safe and feasible.
+He established local Research Collaboratives to enhance inter-disciplinary research capacity which in 2015 culminated in the establishment of a Professorial position––a joint initiative with Griffith University and Motor Accident Insurance Commission (MAIC) and soon after led to the establishment of The Hopkins Centre.

-Dr Geraghty undertakes research across a range of areas including rehabilitation medicine and rehabilitation, spinal cord injury, acquired brain injury, disability, health and rehabilitation services and has been a co-investigator on national and international spinal cord injury research projects involving sleep, physical activity, acute SCI management and is co-author on a national position statement on exercise and SCI.
-Recent research focus through The Hopkins Centre has included rehabilitation trajectories, transitions and service access and the impact on outcomes for people with ABI and SCI, the Australian arm of the International SCI Community Survey, Research capacity building needs of medical officers in rehabilitation services, technology-enabled rehabilitation and delays in discharge from inpatient rehabilitation including related to the implementation of the National Disability Insurance Scheme (NDIS).
+Dr Geraghty undertakes research across a range of areas including rehabilitation medicine and rehabilitation, spinal cord injury, acquired brain injury, disability and health services research.
+He has been a co-investigator on national and international spinal cord injury research projects involving sleep, physical activity, acute SCI management and is co-author on a national position statement on exercise and SCI.
+Recent research focus through The Hopkins Centre has included rehabilitation trajectories, transitions and service access and the impact on outcomes for people with ABI and SCI, the Australian arm of the International SCI Community Survey, research capacity building and technology-enabled rehabilitation.
+His track record (71 publications, ~$24M funding) is evidence of excellent performance by a clinical researcher despite little dedicated research time.
+He received the academic title of Professor from Griffith University in 2014.